Home » Casing » Casing Design Calculations From A To Z

 Introduction To Steel Casing Design Calculations

-What is the functions of casing?
+What are the functions of casing?

-• To prevent contamination of near surface fresh water zones.
+- To prevent contamination of near-surface freshwater zones.

 Casing Design Calculations Steps